Degree Audit FAQs

 Besides my major and minor requirements, will there be other required courses listed on my degree audit?

-Aside from your major & minor required courses, you may also be required to take courses that meet the following requirements:
+Aside from your major and minor required courses, you may also be required to take courses that meet the following requirements:

 - ORAL COMMUNICATION